 According to researchers, millennials, just like every other generation, make life decisions—including financial ones—based on what they want and who they are.
 Their sense of identity isn’t just individual, it’s also generational.
 This isn’t to say that millennials all think alike.
 This just means, according to researchers, that every generation’s experience of recent history, current events, and how they perceive their futures influences their willingness to make certain choices.

 Most millennials don’t identify themselves as millennials based on their age.
-In fact, they identify themselves based on their values and behaviors—rather than their generation.
+In fact, millennials identify themselves based on their values and behaviors—rather than their generation.
 This comes into play as they make decisions about their futures—including whether or not to buy term life insurance.

 Here are a few reasons why millennials may be choosing to avoid getting term life insurance coverage.